Villers Abbey: History

-In 1146, 12 Cistercian monks and three lay brothers from Clairvaux came to Villers in order to establish the abbey on land granted them by Gauthier de Marbais.
+In 1146, twelve Cistercian monks and three lay brothers from Clairvaux came to Villers in order to establish the abbey on land granted to them by Gauthier de Marbais.
 After establishing several preliminary sites (Villers I and Villers II), work was finally undertaken in the 13th century to build the current site.
 The choir was constructed by 1217, the crypt by 1240, and the refectory by 1267.
 The church itself took 70 years to build and was completed by the end of the century.